Teacher Symposium Will Focus on Holocaust Education

 We are committed to remembering the Holocaust and the six million Jews and others murdered by the Nazi regime and its allies and collaborators.
 Our Holocaust Education Committee works to ensure the lessons are not forgotten.

-Our third Holocaust Symposium is tentatively scheduled for June 2023.
-The program is designed for current teachers and tomorrow’s teachers to help them educate their students on the Holocaust and Holocaust-related topics.
-The Symposium is organized by the Temple’s Holocaust Education Committee and Purdue Fort Wayne’s Institute for Holocaust and Genocide Studies.
+Our third Holocaust Symposium, scheduled for June 2023, is designed for current teachers and tomorrow’s teachers to help them educate their students on the Holocaust and Holocaust-related topics.
+This year’s Symposium is a collaboration between the U.S. Holocaust Memorial Museum and Purdue Fort Wayne’s Institute for Holocaust and Genocide Studies, with the Temple as lead sponsor and generous supporter.

 A visit to our building also offers opportunities to learn more about this tragic period of history.